jossoca/OHA_micro/README.md

 - Not reliant on specialized extra equipment.

 #### State of the project:
-As of August 2022, we have a functioning prototype with some of the desired characteristics but with some deficiencies that we are trying to overcome:
+As of August 2022, we have a functioning prototype with some of the desired characteristics:
+- Brightfield inverted microscope.
+- Optical resolution ~0.3 $\mu m$.
+- Motorized movement in three axis with a postitioning resolution of 0.3 $\mu m$ approx. We can move in an area of 40x20mm approx.
+- Live sample imaging and capacity for capturing high quality digital images and video.
+- Cost: ~500 EUR.

+But with some deficiencies that we are trying to overcome:
 - Noisy stepper motors that sometimes move the sample when displacing the stage.
 - Issues with Z motor control that will not allow an autofocus function.
 - The XY movement is not sufficient to scan big samples like Pap smear samples.